Poplar hawkmoth: Life cycle

 One or two broods are produced each year and adults can be seen from May to August.
 The moth lays eggs which are large, spherical, pale green, and glossy.
 These are laid singly or in pairs on the underside of leaves of the host plant.
 Females lay around 50 to 200 eggs.
 On first hatching the larva (or "hornworm") is pale green with small yellow tubercles and a cream-coloured tail horn.
 Later, it develops yellow diagonal stripes on its sides, and pink spiracles.
 Individuals feeding on willows may become quite heavily spotted with red.
 Others are more bluish white with cream stripes and tubercules.
 They are stout bodied, and grow to 65–85 mm.
 The larva has a diet of tree leaves such as poplar, willow and aspen.

 The species overwinters as a pupa, the larva pupating in an earthen cell 2–3 cm below the surface, near its host plant.
 It has a short cremaster.
 The poplar hawkmoth lives for a few weeks as an adult, during which it does not feed, instead relying on fat built up during the larval stage.
 Although they emerge late at night or early in the morning, the moth flies starting from the second night and is strongly attracted to light.

 Host plants

-Laothoe populi feeds mainly on poplar and aspen, but sometimes on willow, alder, apple, tomato, birch, elm, oak and ash.
+The poplar hawkmoth feeds mainly on poplar and aspen, but sometimes on willow, alder, apple, tomato, birch, elm, oak and ash.
 The food source used by the moth often depends on location.